-The 2018 awards will be judged by:
+The 2018 awards have been judged by:

 Leon Preston is a Blue Badge Guide for London, and also has the City of London Badge, qualifications he obtained while working in the Tours department of what was then known as London Transport.